Fruitymo/cognitive-services-resources/index.md

 ## Book recommendations 📚
  1. [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro.html) - This is the textbook for the Foundations of Data Science class at UC Berkeley.
 Really great examples that can be used as a firm data science foundation.
 See my [code repo](https://github.com/Fruitymo/learn-data-science-method) and download the Jupyter Notebook on the exercises, output included.
+ 2. [The Future Computed](https://news.microsoft.com/uploads/2018/01/The-Future-Computed.pdf) - *Free ebook in pdf format* The Future Computed, Artificial Intelligence and its role in society By Microsoft.

 ## Wondering about the ethical applications of AI?
 Learn about [Microsoft AI Ethics](https://aka.ms/ai-ethics)